gldeng/LedgerHQ-app-aelf/README.md

 2. Open the VS Code actions with ctrl + shift + b (command + shift + b on a Mac)
 3. To pull and run the Docker image chose "Run dev-tools image"
 4. To build your app chose "Build app"
-5. To load it to a device, chose Load app on device
+5. To load it to a device, chose "Load app on device"

 ### Delete
 ```bash